 To apply for initial registration, the applicant shall submit an initial registration application form (see template in Annex 1), supporting materials of the applicant’s identity, supporting materials of the lawful acquisition of Data Property Rights, data samples, and data description, among other materials.

 For the same data, other types of registration can only be conducted after initial registration is completed.
-Other registration types shall be handled by the registration institution that handled the initial registration.
+Other registration types shall in principle be handled by the registration institution that handled the initial registration.

 Article 34.
 Transfer registration.
 Where a transferor has completed initial registration and holds the Right to Hold Data, the Right to Use Data, and the Right to Operate Data, and intends to transfer all or part of the Data Property Rights to a transferee without retaining the transferred portion, the transferor and the transferee shall jointly apply for transfer registration.

-To apply for transfer registration, the applicant shall submit a transfer registration application form (see template in Annex 2), the transfer contract, and the initial registration certificate, among other materials.
+To apply for transfer registration, the applicant shall submit a transfer registration application form (see template in Annex 2), the transfer contract, and the Data Property Rights registration certificate, among other materials.
 If the registration institution accepts and approves the transfer registration, it shall adjust the transferor’s Data Property Rights registration certificate accordingly.

 Article 35.
 Change registration.
 Where matters such as the rights-holder, data source, or rights type do not involve major changes, but the following circumstances arise, the applicant may apply for change registration: